Dissipative Landau-Zener tunneling in the crossover regime from weak to strong environment coupling: Methods

-The PTRE is a model that accounts for strong system-environment coupling and has found to explain experimental data in quantum annealers coupled strongly to low frequency noise~\cite{johansson_2009_landauzenertransitionssuperconducting, smirnov_2018_theoryopenquantuma}.
-PTRE has the same functional form as the AME but with the Hamiltonian, Lindblad operators and noise PSD given in the polaron frame.
-Using tilde to denote the polaron frame, we have
+The PTRE is a model that accounts for strong system-environment coupling and has been found to explain experimental data in quantum annealers coupled strongly to low-frequency noise~\cite{johansson_2009_landauzenertransitionssuperconducting, smirnov_2018_theoryopenquantuma}.
+The form of PTRE we use here has the Lindblad form, given by